|

 physical nature.
 I go pheasant hunting several times every Fall in N.

-Dakota with my Brittany and Scott Cromwell (WRHS'66), ride my bike on
+Dakota with my two Brittany dogs and Scott Cromwell (WRHS'66), ride my bike on

 the Highline Canal paths, shoot sporting clays, exercise at the YMCA,